 Genius Bonus: The Grenade Launcher introduced in this episode is modeled after the Heckler & Koch HK69.
 Could be a coincidence, but it's less likely than not, considering Rockstar's interest in the number 69.

 Harsher in Hindsight: Billy Grey gets arrested by the police after a heroin deal gone wrong with the Triads.
 He blames Johnny for this, which ultimately leads him to go State's Evidence against the Lost and set up the final showdown.
 However, Ballad reveals that Billy actually meant for the setup to kill Johnny.
 Also, Billy's first action back from prison is to commit a murder on the doorstep of the Lost's clubhouse.
-You learn not two missions later that the LCPD is watching said clubhouse.
+You learn not two missions later that said murder causes the LCPD to keep an eye on said clubhouse.

 Jerkass Woobie: The Lost themselves, or rather, what remains of them the end of the game can qualify.
 Sure, they're murderous, backstabbing criminals, but they didn't deserve many of the tragedies they suffered, because most of these were direct or indirect results of their involvement with the diamonds and heroin, which they just had the rotten luck of being roped into.